 - You can even purchase a product to evaluate your customer experience

-Using these insights, you can then include a detailed overview of your competition in your marketing plan.
+Using these insights, you can then include a detailed overview of your competition in your plan.

 Product positioning is the process of determining how to communicate your products to your target audience based on customer needs, your market position, relevant communication channels, and targeted messages.

-Strategic product positioning is crucial to any marketing plan because it can be the foundation of your overarching marketing strategy.
+Strategic product positioning is crucial to any marketing plan because it can be the foundation of your overarching marketing strategy plan.
 By understanding who your audience is and what their needs are, you can align your product with these factors in new and creative ways.

 In fact, the research you perform on your audience, combined with an understanding of your product’s benefits, can reveal new market segments that you may not have even considered relevant before.